 One aspect of the week was a raffle with prizes to incentivize families’ participation.
 We planned to give kids a ticket for every zero waste lunch they brought to school that week.
 But the astute group of green kids raised concerns: What if kids ate their single-serve yogurt in the morning then threw away the evidence before lunch?
 What if parents simply unwrapped granola bars at home and packed them into reusable containers?
 Wouldn’t that be cheating?!
 I didn’t have a good answer for them.
 I said we’d simply need to take the kids at their word because there was no way to know.

-From that day forward, I vowed to live zero waste at home.
+From that day forward, I vowed to reduce our waste as much as possible.
 Without hesitation, my nature-loving son wholeheartedly agreed.
-Beginning Jan.
-1, 2018, we were determined to live a plastic-free, zero waste lifestyle — for the planet’s health as well as our own.
+We began living a plastic-free, zero waste lifestyle — for the planet’s health as well as our own.

 One of the first things I did after embarking on our zero waste challenge was adopt a tiny trash can.
 I reconfigured our kitchen waste sorting so the largest bins would be compost and recycling, and I used what was formerly the bathroom wastebasket as our one and only trash can.
 This simple change made it easier to make green choices, and it has definitely made my son and me more conscious of our collective trash output!

 After taking a close look at what we were throwing away, we realized the vast majority of our household trash was plastic that originated in the kitchen.
-In three short months, we were able to reduce our weekly household trash from a standard kitchen trash can to a 5-inch tall mason jar.
-Avoiding food packaging reduced our trash by 90% and cut our recycling in half.
+One hundred days later, we’d reduced our weekly household trash from a standard kitchen trash can to a 2.5-inch tall mason jar.
+Avoiding food packaging reduced our trash by 80% and cut our recycling in half.
 Each week our shrinking trash can inspires us to do better the following week.
 We hope our tiny trash can will inspire you, too.
 Tiny trash can make a big difference!